Monitor Your Online Reputation: Your reputation is up for grabs!

 There are currently over 300 million blogs in the world today and they are by far one of the most effective ways to build brand awareness, while also securing more placements in the search results in the process.
 If you currently don’t have a blog of your own, you can follow this how to start a blog tutorial that walks you through the process of securing a domain name, hosting and going live with your blog in less than 10 minutes.

 Make Sure Your Name & Brand are Social

 With over 2 billion users across the social networks, there is a good chance someone might have already secured your personal or business name.
 If that’s the case, you will need to find something similar.
 The main networks you are going to want to join are Facebook, Twitter, Pinterest, LinkedIn and Instagram.
 By joining as many social networks as possible and linking them all together, you can form a protective wall around your brand in the search results.

 Monitoring Your Online Mentions

-When it comes to protecting your online reputation, being pro-active is key.
-The most important thing you can do is build a protective wall around your brand to make sure you are the authority in your space.
+When it comes to protecting your online reputation, being proactive is key.
+The most important thing you can do is build a protective wall around your brand to make sure you are the authority in your space and by taking control of your business’s online presence (such as by claiming your business on Google).
+While you may not be able to remove all negative news from Google search, bad social media mentions, poor reviews etc, it is crucial to take control of your brand online.
 The same holds true for ranking at the top of the search results for your brand name or personal name.
 You can do this right now by focusing your efforts on securing a quality domain name, setting up your web site or blog and then building quality content that will rank for your name.
 Pull it all together by sharing this content through your social media outlets and making it easy for people to find you and your brand online.

 If you don’t rank for your name, someone else will!